LAMDA-NJU/Deep-Forest/docs/advanced_topics/use_customized_estimator.rst

     predictor = your_predictor()

 Deep forest will conduct internal checks to make sure that :obj:`estimators` and :obj:`predictor` are valid for training and evaluating.
-To pass internal checks, the class of your customized estimators or predictor should at least implement methods listed below:
+To pass the internal checks, the class of your customized estimators or predictor should at least implement methods listed below:

 * :meth:`fit` for training
 * **[Classification]** :meth:`predict_proba` for evaluating
 * **[Regression]** :meth:`predict` for evaluating

-The name of these methods follow the naming convention in scikit-learn, and they are already implemented in a lot of packages that offer scikit-learn APIs (e.g., `XGBoost <https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn>`__, `LightGBM <https://lightgbm.readthedocs.io/en/latest/Python-API.html#scikit-learn-api>`__, `CatBoost <https://catboost.ai/docs/concepts/python-quickstart.html>`__).
+The name of these methods follow the convention in scikit-learn, and they are already implemented in a lot of packages offering scikit-learn APIs (e.g., `XGBoost <https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn>`__, `LightGBM <https://lightgbm.readthedocs.io/en/latest/Python-API.html#scikit-learn-api>`__, `CatBoost <https://catboost.ai/docs/concepts/python-quickstart.html>`__).
 Otherwise, you have to implement a wrapper on your customized estimators to make these methods callable.

 Call :meth:`set_estimator` and :meth:`set_predictor`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~